9mbs/reddit-slackbot/readme.md

 CREATE DATABASE reddit_slackbot
 ```

 Now we can run the seed scripts to create the tables within our database, again this will be a one time command.
 Depending on your environment setup, you may be able to run the npm `db:create_tables` script.
-Alternatively if not using the `postgresql` as the primary user we can run the same command mannualy.
+Alternatively if not using the `postgresql` as the primary user we can run the same command manually.

 e.g
 ```sh